seetadev/agntcy-libp2p/agntcy-builder-spotlight-series/agntcy-technical-contribution.md

 ### 1. AGNTCY–libp2p Technical Deep Dive

-Manu developed a dedicated **AGNTCY ↔ libp2p deep dive** documenting how libp2p can support AGNTCY's networking requirements and identifying relevant architectural, transport, and operational considerations.
+We have developed a dedicated **AGNTCY ↔ libp2p deep dive** documenting how libp2p can support AGNTCY's networking requirements and identifying relevant architectural, transport, and operational considerations.

 This provides a technical reference for the AGNTCY community and helps map libp2p capabilities to concrete AGNTCY requirements.